clearpix.gif (43 bytes)

 14.0 Playoffs

 14.1 The team with the highest winning percentage in each division shall proceed to the playoffs.
-The team with the highest winning percentage in the league among teams that did not win their division shall also proceed to the playoffs as the wild card.
-Playoff teams will be seeded in the playoffs by winning percentage, with head-to-head record, followed by runs differential, as the tie-breakers.
+The team with the highest winning percentage in each league among the teams that did not win their division will be declared the wildcard team.
+All playoff teams will be seeded in the playoffs by winning percentage, with head-to-head record, followed by runs differential, as the tie-breakers.

 14.2 Should two teams finish in a tie for the wild card or division, these teams will play a one-game playoff to determine the winner.
 The home team for this game will be determined by regular season head-to-head record.
 If a tie exists in this category, the team with the greatest disparity between runs scored and runs allowed will be awarded home field advantage.
 If a tie still exists, the Commissioner will flip a coin to determine home team.
 This game does NOT count toward the official records.
 Therefore, usage rules do not apply.
 All other settings for this game (including injuries) will remain the same as the regular season.